-Kayaking can be a terrific way to enjoy the Bay, while also sneaking in an excellent low-impact workout and keeping our kids active.
+Kayaking can be a terrific way to enjoy the Bay or a local lake, while also sneaking in an excellent low-impact workout and keeping our kids active.
 For families, rentals are an easy way to spend time on the water together on a flexible schedule.
-Here’s a list of East Bay places to rent kayaks, take classes, or book kayak tours along with what to plan and expect with kids in tow.
+Here’s a list of East Bay places to rent kayaks, take classes, or book kayak tours, along with what to plan and expect with kids in tow.

 East Bay Kayaking with Kids